History Subject Leader: Mrs D Gant

 The aim of teaching history in our school is to provide an aspirational learning environment whilst ensuring children enjoy and love learning about history by gaining this knowledge and skills, not just through experiences in the classroom, but also with the use of fieldwork and educational visits.

 In ensuring high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
-History is taught as part of a half-termly topic, sometimes termly, focusing on knowledge and skills stated in the National Curriculum.
+History is taught as part of a half-termly topic, sometimes termly, focusing on knowledge and skills stated in the National Curriculum and EYFS Framework.

 At St. Aidan’s, we ensure that history has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.
 Teachers will also provide opportunities and experiences for the children and ensure that pupils are motivated and nurtured to reach their full potential.